amit-chaudhari1/project-hunt/README.md

 ## TODO

 - [ ] Proper Documentation for entity relation structure.
+- [ ] Proper Documentation for controllers, modules and services.
-- [ ] Constraints for tables.
+- [ ] Write Better Controllers, for users and Projects.
+- [ ] The user & project service functions that return a list of users/projects should be paginated.
+- [ ]
+- [ ] Implement Filters like sortby, alphabetical, date created, most updated and so on.
+- [x] Constraints for entities.
 Currently, most of the stuff is straight out string.
-I think we can improve on that
+I think we can improve on that.
-- [ ] Implement Hash tags,
+- [ ] Implement Hash tags entities.
-- [ ] Fix test
+- [ ] Implement api call for Search by hashtag.
-- [ ] proper Mocks for testing or a typeorm config...
+- [ ] Proper Mocks for testing or a typeorm config...
+- [ ] Write Tests for the `**.**.spec.ts` files
-- [ ] Ci/cd pipe tests setup...
+- [ ] CI/CD pipe tests setup...